Case: United States v. City of Seattle

 On March 28, 2023, the parties jointly submitted an amended compliance agreement that narrowed the terms of the original consent decree.
 Noting full compliance with areas besides use of force in crowd management––which related to the George Floyd protests––and accountability mechanisms, the parties agreed to narrow the consent decree to hone in on those two areas.

 On September 7, 2023, the court granted in part and denied in part the parties' joint motion to amend the consent decree.
 The court agreed with the parties that the City of Seattle had sustained full and effective compliance for at least two years with commitments regarding crisis intervention, stops and detentions, bias-free policing, supervision, and the Office of Police Accountability.
-Provisions of the original consent decree with respect to those commitments were terminated.
-The court also granted the motion in requiring continued work related to the use of force in crowd settings and ensuring a system of review and accountability for the conduct of officers.
-The court denied the joint motion to the extent the parties' sought to supersede the original consent decree.
-The court concluded that it was the responsibility of the court rather than the parties to determine when it was appropriate to terminate original consent decree and dismiss the action.
+Provisions of the original consent decree regarding those commitments were terminated.
+However, the court required continued work related to the use of force in crowd settings and ensuring a system of review and accountability for the conduct of officers.
+The court also denied the joint motion to the extent the parties' sought to supersede the original consent decree.
+The court concluded that it was the responsibility of the court rather than the parties to determine when it was appropriate to terminate the original consent decree and dismiss the action.

 Summary Authors